aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to OTT</h2>

+Python developers often need to convert XLTX files to OTT format for various reasons.
+XLTX is a Microsoft Excel Open XML Spreadsheet format, which is used to store data in tabular form.
+It is widely used for data analysis and manipulation.
+OTT is a Microsoft Word Open XML Template format, which is used to create documents with predefined formatting and layout.
+It is used to create documents with a consistent look and feel.
+Converting XLTX to OTT allows developers to create documents with the same formatting and layout as the original XLTX file.

+<h2>How Aspose.Total Helps for XLTX to OTT Conversion</h2>
-For a Python developer, who is trying to add a XLTX to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and OTT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and OTT files.
+It helps developers to automate the conversion process from XLTX to OTT.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLTX file to HTML.
+After that, by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel files.
+It allows developers to convert Excel files to HTML with ease.
+It also provides features to convert Excel files to other formats such as PDF, XPS, CSV, and many more.

+Aspose.Words for Python via .NET API provides features to create, modify, and convert documents.
+It allows developers to convert HTML to Word documents with ease.
+It also provides features to convert Word documents to other formats such as PDF, XPS, HTML, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily convert XLTX to OTT format.
+It provides a simple and efficient way to automate the conversion process.
+It also provides features to manipulate and convert other formats with ease.

 {{% /blocks/products/pf/feature-page-summary %}}